 pro-active and productive team.

 In a group, members think they are

 grouped together for administrative purposes only.

 team, members recognise their independence and understand both

 personal and team goals are best accomplished with mutual

 support.
 Time is not wasted struggling over "Turf" or

 attempting personal gain at the expense of others.

 themselves because they are not sufficiently involved in

 as a hired hand.
 "Castle Building" is common.
 In a team,

 members feel a sense of ownership for their jobs and unit,

 because they are committed to

 goals that they helped establish.

 In a group, members

 are told what to do rather than being asked what the best

 creativity are not encouraged.
 In a team, members contribute to the

 organisation's success by applying their unique talents,

-In a group, members distrust the motives of
+In a group, members distrust the motives

-of opinion or disagreement are considered
+members.
+Expressions of opinion or disagreement are considered

 divisive or non-supportive.
 In a team, members work in a

 trust and are encouraged to openly express ideas, opinions,

 disagreements and feelings.

 Questions are welcomed.